 A large part of the Phou Den Din National Protected Area is uninhabited.
 At least by humans, because wildlife is reported.
-Here you can see gibbons, elephants, leopards, tigers, sun bears and even Asian black bears.
-The population of lesser fish eagles and crested kingfishers are also high.
+Here you can see gibbons, elephants, leopards, tigers, sun bears, and even Asian black bears.
+The population of lesser fish eagles and crested kingfishers is also high.

 Along the jungle path, you will find small villages with some ethnic minorities.
 Within the area, three temple complexes and stone carvings are located.
 No in use, and the historical and cultural value is unknown.

 If you really want to visit this place you will have to consider taking the boat along the Nam Ou.
 Keep in mind it is risky as the river has rapids.
 From Phongsaly, you can reach by a short drive to Ban Hatxa and them a half-day boat journey or a 2 days walk.